 New Jain temples

-On the way to the Saptaparni caves there are seven temples built by Jains to commemorate various association of this hill with their religion.
+On the way to the Saptaparni caves, there are seven temples built by Jains to commemorate the various association of this hill with their religion.
 These are located in isolated areas and only occasional pilgrims on the way to Saptaparni caves happen to visit these serene shrines.
 One of the temples is for Digambar Jains, with a beautiful statue of Lord Mahavira and another important temple is of Munisuvrata swami who is recognised as the twentieth Tirthankara of Jainism.
 Jain tradition associates his birth with Rajgir.